jsaussereau/Odatix/docs/source/userguide/add_design.rst

             fmax_upper_bound: 800
          ...

-- Edit the file so it matches your design source files directory, top level filename, module name, and clock signal name.
+- Edit the file, so it matches your design source files directory, top level filename, module name, and clock signal name.
-- Set ``start_delimiter`` and ``stop_delimiter`` so it matches the delimiters of the parameter section in your top level source file.
+- Set ``start_delimiter`` and ``stop_delimiter``, so it matches the delimiters of the parameter section in your top level source file.
 - Add target-specific bounds for the binary search.
 - A documentation of the keys for ``_settings.yml`` files can be found in section :doc:`/documentation/settings`